Who can join the Friends in taking action for biodiversity?

 you help?
 Our planting year runs from May to September.
 Will you be part of the team?
 We hope so!

-Would you like to know more or book your school?
-Complete an expression of interest today.
-Limited places available.
+Would you like to know more or book your in your school?
+Then send us an email at:

 The Friends of the Helmeted Honeyeater have two major aims: